raysuan/Mininet-wifi-RL/readme.md

+### Latest update
+File new_simulation.py is latest simulation code, and new_RL_agent.py has latest RL_agent code.
+There may need some adjustment on file path.

 #### Install Mininet-Wifi:

 **We highly recommend using Ubuntu version 16.04 or higher.
 Some new hostapd features might not work on Ubuntu 14.04.**